Petition of Sue Haldane for Rare Disorders NZ: Reform our healthcare system to include all New Zealanders living with a rare disorder

 That the House of Representatives urge the Government to acknowledge the universal challenges faced by people living with a rare disease, and the inequity within the current system, by committing to the development of a New Zealand National Rare Disorder Framework.

 "I try to imagine if, when Lizzie was diagnosed with a lifelong condition, there was a blueprint for coordinated family care.
 Of course, the person diagnosed should receive laser-like focus, but primary caregivers also need a strategic support plan and formalised care."

 There are around 300,000 Kiwis living with a rare disease.
 NZ lags behind most OECD countries in supporting people living with rare disorders and their families to access the best healthcare.
 We believe a shift in mind-set is needed for rare disorders to stop being considered in isolation, and instead to be regarded as a significant factor within health policy frameworks.
 This is in alignment with the global rare disease movement headed by Rare Disease International.

-Note that there are two Petitions, one through the Parliament website, one via Action Station, by Sue Haldane and RDMZ for with the same request.
-These dual Petitions have been created to target different audiences, and both Petitions will be presented together at Parliament on 24 March 2021.
+Note that there were two Petitions, one through the Parliament website, one via Action Station, by Sue Haldane and RDNZ with the same request.
+These dual Petitions were created to target different audiences, and both Petitions were presented together at Parliament on 24 March 2021.
 The petitions gathered more than 8,200 signatures.